⚠️ We are currently experiencing issues with the translation of certain words in languages other than English.

 Where risks occur

-Exposure to N-nitrosamines may occur in the rubber industry while tasks such as weighing, mixing, semi-finished product processing, vulcanization and post-treatment are performed.
-The respective products are potential sources of exposure to N-nitrosamines as well.
-Exposure occurs also in the metalworking industry during maintaining and servicing machines, manual handling of machine tools with the close presence of an operator and the likelihood of spraying, splashing or evaporation of the substances and mixtures during operation.
-Production and use of amines in the chemical industry, as well as decanting and filling operations of amines and their use in further chemical processes e.g. coatings by the coagulation process and production of polyacrylonitrile fibres, are workplaces where N-nitrosamines can occur.
-Further workplaces where exposure may occur can be found in the leather industry, in electronic industry and in foundries.
+Exposure to N-nitrosamines may occur in the rubber industry during tasks like weighing, mixing, semi-finished product processing, vulcanization and post-treatment.
+Rubber products may be potential sources for nitrosamines as well.
+Exposure has been reported to occur in the metalworking industry if metal working fluids contain high nitrate/nitrite levels.
+Typical tasks are maintaining and servicing machines, manual handling of machine tools with the close presence of an operator and the likelihood of spraying, splashing or evaporation of the metal working fluids and mixtures during operation.
+It is, however, not known whether these conditions apply in Europe anymore.
+Production and use of amines in the chemical industry, as well as decanting and filling operations of amines and their use in further chemical processes e.g. coatings by the coagulation process, production of polyacrylonitrile fibres, are workplaces where N-nitrosamines can occur.
+In the past, further affected workplaces could also be found in the leather industry, in electronic industry and in foundries.

 More about the substance